BenMash111/Timer-Project/README.md

-This is a stopwatch created using JS
+This is a password generator created using JS